maikroeder/encode.mouse/README.txt

     column: rnaextract
     dimensions: cell strain age sex compartment rnaextract technology

 When you render the dashboard again, you will see the RNA Fractions used for the columns, and the compartment in the right row.

+If you don't want to show the techn

 Implementation
 ==============

 Pigeonhole extends Bob, a flexible tool specially designed for rendering directory structure templates.
 The documentation for Bob is available here:

     https://github.com/iElectric/mr.bob.git

 The development of the individual templates that are used for rendering a complete dashboard is refreshingly simple with Bob, as you will see in the next section.
 Right now we will have a look at how Pigeonhole is implemented by internally calling Bob.

 In an initial phase, Pigeonhole reads the dashboard.txt file that contains the exact command line calls for rendering the templates with Bob, and runs all of them internally for reusing them in the next phase.

 The command line contains a number of options after "dashboard.txt" that are reproduced here:

     -v -c encode/mouse/page/page.ini -O encode/mouse/apache_export encode/mouse/page/input

 Pigeonhole internally calls Bob with these parameters, only this time the the top level template contained in

     encode/mouse/page

 renders lower level templates recursively through callback slots embedded in the templates, that were ignored in the initial phase.
 Here is an example of a simple slot that embeds the header template inside the page template:

     <tal:block content="structure python:slot('header')" />

 Some callbacks pass on a reduced data set of the ENCODE Mouse dashboard, for example the tables template that repeatedly calls the subtable template with a different group of data:

     <div tal:content="structure python:slot('subtable', grouped.get_group(cell_key))">

 The data set is reduced until the lowest level has been reached, and templates are inserted recursively into upper level templates.

 Template Preview